sugnanprabhu/intel-aero-docs/docs/getting-started/flying.md

 ![qgc-calibration10](img/calibration_10.png)

-Navigate to Flight Modes and set the following 3 modes:
+Navigate to Flight Modes and check the configuration.
+By default the following is configured:

 * Flight Mode 1 – Position
 * Flight Mode 4 – Altitude
-* Flight Mode 5 – Unassigned
+* Flight Mode 5 – Stabilized

+You may want to change the modes as you experiment them.
+Make sure to read the documentation about each of them on the respective flight stack: using a wrong mode or one that you don't know how it works is very dangerous.

 ![qgc-calibration11](img/calibration_11.png)